Row edge-slant Shape Decorative svg added to bottom

 Concrete and Screed Surface Finishes

-concrete/screed surfaces must be smooth and level, tamped concrete and ridges must be ground down.
+Concrete/screed surfaces must be smooth and level, tamped concrete and ridges must be ground down.
 Ridges lead to shadowing in sprayed finishes which can cause defects and also more material is required for coatings.

 Salt